 - Presiding Officers must be current in their PAMLA dues.

 - The Presiding Officer reviews paper proposals submitted by May 15 and selects three or four papers for that session (see step-by-step instructions).
-If the choice of proposals is limited, the P. O. is responsible for soliciting additional proposals from among colleagues, from field-specific listservs, etc. The P. O. may not accept more than one paper from a colleague or a graduate student in his or her own institution.
-Consult the Executive Director for exceptions.
+If the choice of proposals is limited, the Presiding Officer is responsible for soliciting additional proposals from among colleagues, from field-specific listservs, etc.

 - The Presiding Officer notifies all who proposed papers of acceptance or regrets beginning on May 16 by updating the proposal status online and including a brief note explaining their decision.
 Do not accept any paper proposals before May 16, as everyone has until the end of the May 15 deadline to propose a paper.
-The presiding officer should finalize the makeup of the session by June 15, except for those sessions with an extended deadline.
+The presiding officer should finalize the makeup of the session by June 15.
 When wishing to include a paper in the session, the Presiding Officer invites the proposer, and if the proposer indicates that she or he is committed to attending the conference and presenting a paper in that session, then the Presiding Officer marks that proposal "Confirmed" online.
 The Presiding Officer should remind invited participants that they may only deliver a single paper during the conference.

 The Presiding Officer finalizes the status of proposals for his or her session online by June 15 at the very latest.